ATLANTIC REGION

 - Hostels: Around €25–€60 per night for a dorm bed.

-- Budget Hotels: €80–€180 per night for a double room (Iceland often higher).
+- Budget Hotels: €80–€180 per night for a double room, with higher prices in major cities.

-- Airbnb: Usually €70–€200+ per night depending on location and season.
+- Airbnb: Usually €70–€200+ per night depending on location, season and demand.

 FOOD